SongChaotian/bpmn-plus/README.md

 This project is abut BPMN properties extension , and based on BPMN.js and Vue implementation.
-Specific initialization is shown as follow:
+The project has been deployed on a cloud server.
+[Click here to access it.](http://124.71.159.213:10086/custom-properties-panel)Specific initialization is shown as follow:

 ![](https://raw.githubusercontent.com/SongChaotian/bpmn-plus/main/screenshoot/001.png)